Christ College (University of Tasmania): Sport

 It is a tradition that students from the southern residential colleges of the University of Tasmania compete annually in a series of sport events.

-Christ College competes annually with Jane Franklin Hall and St John Fisher College in a variety of different sports, with residents in non-affiliated residences such as University Apartments, Midcity Apartments, the Annexe and Old Commerce able to play for the college of their choice.
-Major sports consist of Rugby union, Australian Football, Cricket (men's), and Netball (women's).
-Minor sports consist of Soccer, Badminton, Table Tennis, Basketball, Volleyball, Netball (men's), and Softball (women's).
+Christ College competes annually with Jane Franklin Hall and St John Fisher College in a variety of sports, with residents in non-affiliated residences such as University Apartments, Midcity Apartments, the Annexe and Old Commerce able to play for the college of their choice.
+Major sports consist of Rugby union, Australian football, cricket (men's) and netball (women's).
+Minor sports consist of soccer, badminton, table tennis, basketball, volleyball, netball (men's) and softball (women's).
 Debating is a mixed non-sport feature.